Course overview

 How you learn

-You undertake face-to-face seminars over ten-weeks and self-directed study to consolidate this learning.
-Seminars are delivered by a mixture of lecturers and visiting clinical experts, with in class discussions encouraged to enable peer-to-peer learning.
+You learn through face-to-face seminars over 10 weeks, and independent study to consolidate your learning.
+Seminars are delivered by lecturers and visiting clinical experts, with discussions encouraged for peer-to-peer learning.

 How you are assessed

-You are assessed on a 3,000-word case study which includes:
+You are assessed on a 3,000-word case study, where you should:

-- demonstrating high level cognition by appraising and evaluating the significance of the patient history including physical examination findings with current evidence
+• appraise and evaluate the significance of patient history, including physical examination findings and current evidence

-- demonstrating critical thinking, diagnostic reasoning and complex clinical decision-making skills in the proactive management of long-term health conditions
+• demonstrate critical thinking, diagnostic reasoning and complex clinical decision-making skills

-- incorporating evidence-based decisions in complex situations and accepting accountability for the outcome and impact of those decisions, appraising the impact of biopsychosocial factors on the person and their family/carers
+• incorporate evidence-based decisions in complex situations and accept accountability for the outcome and impact, appraising the effect of biopsychosocial factors on the person and their family

-Tutorial support is available through the module lead and through peer discussion within taught sessions.
+Tutorial support is available through the module lead and through peer discussion in taught sessions.

 Entry requirements